-PetXmark is a liquid fiducial marker being developed to guide stereotactic radiosurgery treatment in pets with skin and subcutaneous cancers .
+PetXmark is a liquid fiducial marker being used to guide stereotactic radiosurgery treatment in pets with resected skin and subcutaneous cancers .

 Cancer in pets